Calvinverse/service.provisioning.controller/architecture.md

       (DR) cluster.
 The primary cluster will send signals to the DR cluster(s)
     * `primary-cluster-name` - The Consul name of the primary cluster.
 It is assumed that there exists a WAN connection between the two Consul clusters.
-* `bootstrap` - Starts the application in bootstrap mode
-  * Starts the application in bootstrap mode.
-This will create a new cluster in the selected k8s instance and fully initialize it, i.e. service discovery, secrets, certificates etc. Once the cluster is up and running the resource information for the cluster will be send with the
-  * Parameters
-    * `location` - Address of the k8s cluster into which the meta environment should be bootstrapped
-    * `github-organisation` - The name of the organisation or person who's github account contains the repositories containing the configuration files to create the meta cluster
-    * `repository-prefix` - The prefix for the repositories containing the configuration files to create the meta cluster

 Default parameters